Who Is Lucia Morgan From Final Fight 3?

 She's pretty much Capcom's, let alone Street Fighter's, answer to Fatal Fury's Blue Mary Ryan due to the two of them having similar backgrounds in law enforcement.
 Should Capcom and SNK-Playmore come up with a future crossover title, surely they could find some use for Lucia.
 They could probably make a story for Lucia in which she's an ally and/or rival to Blue Mary.

 Will Lucia see the light of another game?
 Who knows?
 Should they bring Lucia back?
 The answer is: most definitely.
 While there are a growing number of playable female characters in the Street Fighter universe, it's still not proportionate to the number of male characters in the game.

-Lucia could have been used as a playable character and investigating it from a local law enforcement angle.
-Being a detective of SCU, the MCPD could have worked with Interpol and have Lucia work with Chun-Li, Cammy, and Guile.
-Crimson Viper (due to her being a CIA Agent and being angry with the interference from Interpol & MI-6) could have been Lucia's first mid-boss and Juri Han could have been her second mid-boss.
-To make this short, there's plenty of unused potential for Lucia in terms of the character and story line.
+Lucia could have been used as a playable character and investigated from a local law enforcement angle.
+Being a detective of SCU, the MCPD could have worked with Interpol and had Lucia work with Chun-Li, Cammy, and Guile.
+Crimson Viper (due to her being a CIA Agent and being angry with the interference from Interpol & MI-6) could have been Lucia's first mid-boss, and Juri Han could have been her second mid-boss.
+To make this short, there's plenty of unused potential for Lucia in terms of the character and storyline.

 Since being added to the current roster of Street Fighter V, Lucia remains in Metro City and has been promoted to the grade of detective.
 She does favors for Mike Hagger, the former mayor of Metro City, every now and then.

 © 2013 Can Tran

 I agree with this.
 Lucia is a character that has tons of potential, she could be a rival Tae Kwan Do user for Juri -- or take her the route of a female grappler ala Blue Mary.
 Really hope she gets used in Ultra Street Fighter 4!